 Do You Get Pain When Bending Your Knee?

-I commonly get asked the question: "Why is my knee in pain when bending it?"
+I commonly get asked the question: "What does it mean if my knee hurts when I bend it?"

 In this video, you'll learn what can cause pain in the back, front, inside, and outside of the knee when bending it.
-Plus, learn what you can do to be able to bend your leg more comfortably without knee pain.
+Plus, learn what to do to relieve pain when bending your knee.

-There are many things that can cause your knee to hurt when bending it.
+There are many things that can make your knee hurt when bending it.
 If you want to know what's causing your knee pain, it helps to start with location of the pain.

 Common areas include: